 Gynecomastia, a condition causing enlargement of the male chest, is a common reason for adolescent and adult males to pursue plastic surgery.
-The enlargement can be fatty and soft or glandular and firm in nature, and can lead to embarrassment and a reluctance to go shirtless.
-Even a tight shirt can be problematic.
-Men with more severe gynecomastia may layer their clothing to disguise their problem, even during the hot summer months.
-Fortunately, Joseph A. Mele, MD, FACS, a Board-Certified Plastic Surgeon in the San Francisco area, can help you gain a more masculine chest appearance and, in turn, gain greater self-confidence.
+The enlargement can be fatty and soft or glandular and firm, and can lead to embarrassment and a reluctance to go shirtless.
+Even a tight shirt can be problematic as disguising gynecomastia is not easy.
+Men with more severe gynecomastia often layer their clothing to hide their problem, even during the hot summer months.
+Fortunately, Joseph A. Mele, MD, FACS, a board-certified plastic surgeon in the Walnut Creek and San Francisco area, can help you gain a more masculine chest appearance and, in turn, achieve greater self-confidence.

 - Have already tried to lose the excess fat and tissue through diet and exercise

 - Are uncomfortable with the appearance of your chest and feel that your breasts are too large

 - Are physically and psychologically healthy

 To learn how you can achieve a firmer, more masculine-looking physique, meet with Dr. Mele for an initial consultation.
 There are multiple ways to treat gynecomastia.
 During your visit, he will discuss your options regarding this procedure.